-- 4 ft sidewalk widening both sides of Jefferson Boulevard, 14ft sidewalk width - Other streetscaping to include: - Addition of bicycle lane on both sides of the street (removal of on-street parking) - Trees and understory planting, paving enhancement, and new street lighting - Directional and wayfinding signage at key nodes - Addition of street furniture such as trash cans, benches, and bicycle racks - Enhanced bus waiting areas and new / enhanced crossings
+- 4 ft sidewalk widening both sides of Jefferson Boulevard, 14ft sidewalk width - Other streetscaping to include: - Addition of bicycle lane on both sides of the street (Removal of on-street parking) - Trees and understory planting, paving enhancement, and new street lighting - Directional and wayfinding signage at key nodes - Addition of street furniture such as trash cans, benches, and bicycle racks - Enhanced bus waiting areas and new / enhanced crossings

-Removal of on-street parking and addition of a bike lane with buffer, with or without vertical separation.
+- On-street parking remains.
+Sharrow markings are added to street in outside travel lanes. - Alternative: Removal of on-street parking and addition of a 7 ft bike lane with 4 ft buffer with or without vertical separation.
 Sharrow markings to be used where bicycle lane does not fit.
 Feasibility and appropriateness of removal of on-street parking will be determined during design phases by responsible party / owner.